Background Information for the Attic!

 Stage 4 The Vision

-We wanted young people to leave school in the North East with good self-esteem, self-efficacy, social and psychological capital.
+Like the Headteacher at Geelong Grammar, we wanted to see if we could help teachers in the North East promote good self-esteem, self-efficacy, social and psychological capital in pupils.

 Stage 5 Learning and Doing